Hector295/cluster-templatews/rke2-openstack-cilium/1.33.0-wcr.1-rc1/README.md

 sriovOperator:
   enabled: true  # Enabled by default in this template

-sdnController:
-  enabled: true  # Enabled by default in this template (whitesdn-controller)
-  whitesdnSecrets:
-    password: "kcatsetiw"

 x509CertExporter:
   enabled: true  # Enabled by default in this template